 Summary:

 What have you invested in the system already?
-People often come to Sam asking his opinion about what it would cost to replace their legacy systems.
+People often come to us asking our opinion about what it would cost to replace their legacy systems.
 In many cases, these are twenty-plus years old and robust with decades-worth of feature building and debugging.
-When Sam responds honestly, probably a million bucks, he gets a lot of shocked faces in response.
+When we respond honestly, probably a million bucks, we get a lot of shocked faces in response.

 Here’s an example of how this works: